platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/service-configuration.md

   type:version
   ```

   Consult the table below that lists all Platform.sh maintained services, along with their `type` and supported `version`s.
-The links will take you to each service's dedicated page in the documentation.
+The links take you to each service's dedicated page in the documentation.

   {{< readFile file="src/registry/images/tables/services_supported.md" markdownify="true">}}

-* `disk`: The `disk` attribute configures the amount of persistent disk that will be allocated between all of your services.
+* `disk`: The `disk` attribute configures the amount of persistent disk that is allocated between all of your services.
 Projects by default are allocated 5 GB (5120 MB), and that space can be distributed across all of your services.
 Note that not all services require disk space.
-If you specify a `disk` attribute for a service that doesn't use it, like Redis, you will receive an error when trying to push your changes.
+If you specify a `disk` attribute for a service that doesn't use it, like Redis, you receive an error when trying to push your changes.

   {{< note >}}